RickyRicer/RickyRicer/README.md

 - 👋 Hi, I’m Rick!
 Thanks for stopping by, you can see my active work account @mepcad-ransay!
 - 👀 I’m interested in all things crypto, NFTs, and WEB3!
-- 🌱 I’m currently practicing typescript and solana token creation!
+- 🌱 I’m currently rebuilding my portfolio, and updating all dead links!
-- 💞️ Let's collaborate, I'd love to give you a hand on your project!
+- 💞️ Let's collaborate, I want to help you with your next project!
 - 📫 How to reach me: Email, LinkedIn, Twitter

 <!---